 - Payment for tuition is due at the first lesson of every month.

-- Tuition amount is determined be how many lessons are expected to be had during that month.
-It is expected that the student has a minimum of three lessons a month and take advantage of make up lessons when possible.
+- Tuition amount is determined by how many lessons are expected to be had during that month.
+It is expected that the student has a minimum of three lessons a month and to take advantage of make up lessons whenever possible.

 - Tuition is due at the first lesson of each month.
 Tuition is considered late if received after the 15th of the month and is subject to a $10 late fee.
 Exceptions can be made in special circumstances